-Under the UHC Program treatment of oncologic patients (Inpatient, outpatient) including chemotherapy, hormonotherapy, radiation therapy and the procedures and medicines related, are covered by an annual limit of 12,000 or 15,000 lari and Implies appropriate co-payment from the patient under the existing package (For users of the age 18 - fully compensated).
+According to the Ordinance N36 of 21 February 2013 of the Government of Georgia, the treatment of oncologic patients (including inpatient, outpatient), specifically chemotherapy, hormonotherapy, radiation therapy and related procedures and medicines, are covered within an annual limit of 12,000 or 15,000 GEL.The coverage implies appropriate co-payment from the patient (except patients of up to 18 years of age, for whom the service isfully covered).

 B. Peptic ulcer K29.7 -

-The treatment is carried out as an out-patient (Consultation of gastroenterologist), also, in case of hospitalization (surgical intervention) as well.
-Outpatient services is not covered.
-Regarding the inpatient treatment, the surgery, all types of laboratory and instrumental examinations performed during the operation, the postoperative period are compensated within the annual limit with of relevant co-payment.
-In addition, if the amount of patient’s co-payment is 500 GEL, the case financing is carried out by the patient.
-However, if the amount paid within the program exceeds 500 GEL, the patient’s co-payment counts with relevant percentage but not less than 500 GEL.
+The treatment is carried out as out-patient (by the gastroenterologist), as well as in case of nessecity, hospitalization (surgical intervention) services.
+Outpatient services are not covered.
+With regard to the inpatient treatment, the surgery, all types of laboratory and instrumental examinations performed during the operation and the postoperative period are compensated within the annual limit and appropriate co-payment.
+In addition, if the amount of co-payment is under 500 GEL, the patient will cover the payment.
+If the amount paid within the program exceeds 500 GEL, the patient will cover certain percentage from the total costs, but not less than 500 GEL.

 C. Vitamin D deficiency E55-

 The treatment is carried out in an out-patient basis.
-Endocrinologist's consultation is compensated and implies the appropriate co-payment by the patient, taking into consideration the package of beneficiary.
-In addition, no laboratory tests are reimbursed.
+Endocrinologist's consultation is compensated and implies the appropriate co-payment by the patient, taking into consideration the health package of beneficiary.
+In addition, laboratory tests are not reimbursed.

 E. C ჰეპატიტი B18.2 –

-Persons involved in the state program of "Hepatitis C" are provided with the latest generation of medicines free of charge.
-In addition, the program covers screening, diagnostic, treatment and monitoring surveys.
+Persons involved in the "Hepatitis C" state program are provided with the next-generation medicines free of charge.
+In addition, the program covers screening, diagnostics, and treatment monitoring surveys.

-Also, the cost of tests for monitoring in the process of treatment for persons who are registered in the unified database of socially vulnerable families whose rating score does not exceed 70,000 is covered by 70% and 30% of all other beneficiaries.
+Moreover, the Ministry covers 70% of the payment for tests and monitoring in the process or preceding the treatment for persons who are registered in the unified database of socially vulnerable families, whose rating score does not exceed 70,000.For other beneficiaries, the Ministry covers 30%.

 F. Drug abuse (Dependence on Opioids) F11.2

-In the framework of the State Program of “the treatment of drug abuse” is providing inpatient detoxification, primary rehabilitation and replacement therapy during psychic and behavioral disorders including psycho-social rehabilitation caused by opioids, stimulants and other psychoactive substances.
-Also, inpatient service of patients with mental and behavioral disorders caused alcohol, taking into consideration geographical access.
+In the framework of “the treatment of drug abuse” State Program, inpatient detoxification, primary rehabilitation and replacement therapy during psychic and behavioral disorders, including psycho-social rehabilitation caused by opioids, stimulants and other psychoactive substances are provided to the patients.
+Also, taking into consideration geographical access, inpatient service of patients with mental and behavioral disorders caused by alcohol is provided,.

-The above mentioned services are covered fully and without any co-payment from the patient.
+The above mentioned services are fully covered without any co-payment from the patient.

 Sincerely,